LukasKnuth/epub_tools/readme.md

 Lastly, we can use Markdowns reference style (where links dont't use the URL but a number and then define the numbers at the bottom) to do footnotes perhaps?

 Some things like tables might need to be kept though, but we can do that...

+* More good writing on EPUB stuff at https://epubknowledge.com/docs/
+* Got a simple CSS boilerplate from http://bbebooksthailand.com/bb-CSS-boilerplate.html